Learn more about the Durango Botanic Gardens

 “Our mission is to create public gardens that demonstrate best practices, advance horticultural education, and celebrate the inspirational power of sustainable gardens.”

 We take our obligation to produce a safe environment seriously.
 We are pleased that vaccinations are enhancing our protection from COVID-19.
-Even though our gardens are outside, we are currently still requesting masks and physical distancing.
+We are not currently requesting masks for the vaccinated but remain attentive to local health authority guidelines.

 Durango Botanic Gardens